mjohnson324/MockDoc/README.md

   end
 end
 ```

-- Geocoder simplifies the process of searching for doctors near a given address (up to 30 miles away by default)
-- To improve runtime speed the app applies _eager loading_, retrieving all associated information for all doctors in _one_ query to the database.
+- To improve runtime speed the app also applies _**eager loading**_, retrieving all associated information for all doctors in _**one**_ query to the database.
-- To reduce loading time only appointments a week in advance of the current date are retrieved for each doctor as doctors can potentially schedule appointments months in advance which could result in significant loading times.

-**Frontend:** Users can start searching for doctors before logging in.
-By default the search feature looks for primary care doctors in New York, but users can search for doctors anywhere based on specialty.
+**Frontend:** Users can search for doctors of many specialties anywhere (default search area New York).

 - A _filter_ slice of state manages the current search query and is updated based on the inputs to the search bar.

-On the search index page each index consists of a miniature profile with links to the doctor's page and available appointments.
-Google maps is also integrated showing the doctors' location on a map which remains on the page as the user scrolls through search results.
-The UI is very similar to  ZocDoc in organization:
+The search results UI is very similar to  ZocDoc in organization:

 ![image of MockDoc search index](./docs/images/search-index.png)